-The name of this yellow tea translates as Mount Huo Yellow Bud and refers to the origin of this tea (Mount Huo) as well as to the fact that tender buds of this tea are processed using the yellow tea production method.
+The name of this yellow tea translates as Mount Huo Yellow Bud and refers to the origin of this tea (Huo Shan 霍山 – Mount Huo) as well as to the fact that tender buds of this tea are processed using the yellow tea production method.
 Yellow tea production method is distinct from other teas.
 While some may find this tea similar to other gently processed greens, all yellow teas undergo a special separate procedure after pan frying.
 The laborious process that requires great skill on tea master’s part results in yellow teas having a much milder and smoother taste.

-This Huo Shan Huang Ya yellow tea was selected by us for the beautifully mellow nature that is so typical of high grade yellow teas.
+This Huo Shan Huang Ya yellow tea has a beautifully mellow nature that sets it apart from other non-oxidised teas.
 The dark green leaves have a slightly waxy appearance with plenty of silver hairs evident on the straight tippy leaves.
 When brewed it produces a liquor that is light in colour and taste.
 At the same time the flavours are quite full – more so than with similar light green or heavier white teas.
 The processing of this tea really balances the flavours and mellows it out.
 While it still has some vegetal flavours similar to other green teas, the profile is very smooth and lacking in any grassy astringency of green tea.
 This tea has umami vegetal notes that are a little sweet and a little savoury at the same time with just a hint of roasted and nutty notes.

 This yellow tea is best brewed at 80°C for 2-3 minutes according to your taste and can be brewed 3-4 times, increasing steeping time with each next brew if desired.